LuNi HomeJapanSendaiAstronomical Observatory

 Perched on a lush, forested hill overlooking the city, the Sendai Astronomical Observatory (仙台市天文台) is a place where science truly meets wonder for visiting families.
 Far more than just a museum, this dazzling facility offers kids the chance to watch constellations swirl across a massive dome, touch real meteorites, and uncover the secrets of how stars are born.

 Whether you are hoping to peek through a giant telescope to see Saturn’s rings or enjoy seasonal star shows with English narration, the observatory turns a simple day trip into an immersive journey across the universe.
-It is a peaceful escape from the city buzz, designed to light up curious minds through hands-on discovery and visual storytelling that bridges the gap between education and adventure.
+It is a peaceful escape from the city buzz, designed to light up curious minds through hands-on discovery and visual storytelling, and it is just one of the many remarkable experiences waiting for families in our Sendai Family-Friendly Travel Hub.

 Ready for blast off?
 Here are the five best things to do at the Sendai Astronomical Observatory to make the most of your family’s visit.